 The Boss’s reputation definitely precedes him and I’m always grateful for a chance to observe him in the wild.
 I hope he reigns as the King of Banff National Park for years to come.

-Prints of the Boss and other notable bears of Banff are available in my print store.
+If you find yourself inspired by this famous grizzly, check out our online gift store!
+Prints of the Boss and other notable bears of Banff are available.
 We ship stunning metal, canvas and lustre prints worldwide.

 I hope you enjoyed this article about one famous Canadian grizzly!
 You can read more about the grizzly bears of Banff here: